Day 21: U-turn

 The first - and overriding problem - was that it felt like I was the only person to have graced the section of the trail I was on this summer, maybe even this year.

 I walked meadows where not a single blade of brass had been bent by human boot.
 I crossed cloddy cropped fields with not a mark in the mud.
-I fought through nettled stiles that hadn't been chopped to size since this summer's growth began.
+I fought through nettled stiles that hadn't been mowed since this summer's growth began.
 And I very soon lost the limited remnants of patience I had.

 So poorly waymarked and used was the path in places that I felt like it was me forging the trail for the first time - which is very much not the point of picking an established trail for one's route.